-In the first foiling experiences, ride with your back foot in the back foot strap position.
-You'll notice that it is similar to how windsurfing already feels and it’s the easiest stage to prevent over-foiling.
+In the first foiling experience, ride with your back foot in the back foot strap position.
+You'll notice that it is similar to how windsurfing already feels, and it's the easiest stage to prevent over-foiling.

 The moment you can foil comfortably with your back foot in front of the foot strap, you're ready for Stage 2.

-Once you can stay on foil the whole time, you're ready to fly longer, ride faster and start jibing.
+Once you can stay on the foil the whole time, you're ready to fly longer, ride faster, and start jibing.
 That's Stage 3.

-Pull your back foot out and place in front of the strap, and make fine adjustments to your body position and while still maintaining a comfortable flight.
+Pull your back foot out, place it in front of the strap, and make fine adjustments to your body position while still maintaining a comfortable flight.